 - They don’t know how to differentiate their brand.
 It can be difficult to view your firm and services objectively.
-An outside resource can help you to evaluate what makes your firm unique and craft a story that resonates.
+An outside resource can help you evaluate what makes your firm unique and craft a story that resonates.
 Consultants know how to perform market research that will inform your strategy.

 - There is not enough time to create high-quality content.
 When it comes to content marketing, quality is key.
 Material should be relatable, engaging, and worth the time of your audience.
-Consultants can help you to decide which factors to focus on and which channels are most appropriate.
+Consultants can help you decide which factors to focus on and which channels are most appropriate.

 - More innovative ideas are needed.
 Getting outside help can allow you to generate more leads and conversions.
 A consultant can bring new ideas and implement results-driven changes that your staff may not think of.